merdanaslan/jupiter-perps-anchor-idl-parsing/src/examples/notes.md

 These interpretations are not explicitly documented in the IDL itself, as the IDL only defines the data structure but not the semantic meaning of enum values.

+## Field Definitions and Meanings

+When analyzing position events, it's important to understand the meaning of key fields:

+### Position Fields

+- **positionRequestMint**: The token mint address you're using for the position request.
+When opening, it's what you're depositing (which might need to be swapped to the actual collateral token).
+When closing, it's what you want to receive.

+- **positionMint**: The token address for the token being traded (the underlying asset).
+For example, WETH address for ETH positions.

+- **positionCustody**: The custody account for the asset you're trading (e.g., ETH custody account).

+- **positionCollateralCustody**: The custody account for the collateral token backing your position.

+- **positionSide**: Indicates whether the position is Long (1) or Short (0).

+### Transfer and Payout Fields

+- **transferAmountUsd**: The total USD value being withdrawn from the position during a decrease or liquidation.
+It includes both the collateral and any profit (or loss).
+It's essentially the "cash out" amount in USD terms.

+- **transferToken**: The actual amount of tokens being transferred to the user, denominated in the token's smallest units (e.g., microUSDC for USDC).
+For DecreasePositionEvent, it's optional because not all decrease operations result in token transfers.
+For LiquidateFullPositionEvent, it's always present as liquidations always result in a token transfer.

+- **pnlDelta**: The profit or loss realized in this specific decrease/liquidation event in USD terms.

+- **hasProfit**: Boolean indicating whether the position decrease resulted in profit (true) or loss (false).

+### Fee Fields

+- **feeUsd**: The transaction fee paid in USD terms for this position change.

+- **liquidationFeeUsd**: Additional fee charged during liquidations.

+### Trade Data Fields

+- **sizeUsdDelta**: The amount by which the position size changed in USD terms.

+- **price**: The execution price for the position change.

+- **priceSlippage**: The price after accounting for slippage.

+- **collateralUsdDelta**: The change in collateral amount in USD terms.

+- **collateralTokenDelta**: The change in collateral amount in token units.

+### Swap-Related Fields

+- **transferAmount**: In PreSwapEvent, the amount of tokens being sent for the swap.

+- **swapAmount**: In PostSwapEvent, the amount of tokens being swapped.

+- **jupiterMinimumOut**: The minimum amount expected to receive from a swap operation.

+## Understanding Events and Position Lifecycle

+When tracking positions via events, the system uses a combination of position key and a "lifecycle counter" to create unique trade IDs.
+A new trade lifecycle begins with an increase event for a position key that hasn't been seen before or was previously closed.

+The completion of a position is determined by checking if the `positionSizeUsd` in a DecreasePositionEvent equals zero, indicating the position is fully closed (versus partially decreased).

 1. add limit support